yannis-gerontopoulos99/UFC_Predictor/README.md

 # UFC Predictor End-To-End Project 🥊

 This project predicts UFC fight winners using machine learning models trained on scraped data from the official UFC website.
-It achieves a 70% accuracy and F1 score, the highest in any repo to date.
+It achieves a 70% accuracy and F1 score, one of the highest in any repo to date.
+The project covers the data scraping, database usage, data exploration, cleaning, training, evaluation and local hosting.

 ## 📌 Features